golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 and decide if further investment in Ray on Golem is justified.

 **We want to test Ray on Golem on Linux**.
-The set of tasks described below will help you toet broaden your knowledge while contributing to improve the Golem Network.
+The set of tasks described below will help you to broaden your knowledge while contributing to improve the Golem Network.

 We have rewards for 10 people (100 USD each) - that you will be able to claim via Upwork after completing the task.
 Note that only those who filled the qualification survey and were contacted on Discord with a link to Upwork are eligible to participate.